shautvast/notes/Vegan gluten-free /spanish_tortilla/spanish_tortilla.md

 ![tortilla](https://github.com/shautvast/notes/blob/main/Vegan%20gluten-free%20/spanish_tortilla/tortilla1.jpg)

 This was a idea that had been cooking in the back of my mind for the past weeks.
 It's really simple, make a decent Spanish tortilla like they have for breakfast or lunch over there, but replacing the eggs with chickpea flower.
-Now chickpeas make an excellent egg replacer and is commonly added to commercial vegan egg mixes, but those often contain more starches or the taste is off.
+Now chickpeas make an excellent egg replacer and are commonly added to commercial vegan egg mixes, but those often contain more starches or the taste is off.
+I appreciate the subtle natural chickpea flavour.

 So I wanted to make it from scratch, and the first try was actually pretty good.
 Both in structure as in flavour and mouthfeel.
 If I'm really critical
 I would say that it's slightly heavier than the egg version, but it hardly mattered and I ended up with a really joyous tortilla tasting mostly fried